 You may want to force a table to reside in HDFS.
 Such tables provide faster throughput, but bear in mind that they are automatically deleted at the end of the session.

 You can use either TMP or TEMPORARY when creating temporary tables in QDS.
 See How can I create a table in HDFS? for a discussion of the differences.

 CREATE TMP TABLE tmp_stats AS SELECT * FROM miniwikistats WHERE projcode LIKE 'ab%' AND dt > '20110101';

-The location of all tables created in this manner can be looked up using the describe command.
+You can look up the location of all tables created in this manner by using

 DESCRIBE FORMATTED tmp_stats;

 As part of setting up an account, you can set a default location in your Cloud storage, with the credentials needed to access (read/write/list).
 This location is used to store logs and results, and by default, QDS creates regular tables in a subdirectory of this same location, so you don’t need to supply the credentials again to get access to the tables.
 If you choose to create external tables in a location that is not accessible via the account’s storage credentials, you can specify the credentials as part of the location URL.
 However, this is only required if external table locations are not accessible using the storage credentials specified in the account.

 To help you get started, for each account, Qubole creates some read-only tables, by default.
 These tables are backed by a public requester-pays bucket on AWS and similar object storage on Azure and Oracle OCI.
 The tables are as follows: